-18. Knowledge and understanding of relevant provisions of the International Convention for the Prevention of Pollution from Ships (MARPOL), as amended, and other relevant IMO instruments, industry guidelines and port regulations as commonly applied.
+20. Knowledge and understanding of relevant provisions of the International Convention for the Prevention of Pollution from Ships (MARPL) and other relevant IMO instruments, industry guidelines and port regulations as commonly applied

 MARPOL 73/78 is the International Convention for the Prevention of Pollution from Ships, 1973 as modified by the Protocol of 1978. ("MARPOL" is short for marine pollution and 73/78 short for the years 1973 and 1978.)